fusionpbx/fusionpbx-install.sh/README.md

 fusionpbx-install.sh
 --------------------------------------

-Debian 8

-This install script that has been designed to be a fast, simple, modular and easy way to to install FusionPBX.
-Run this script under root.
-The script is to the point it begins immediatly.
+This install script that has been designed to be an fast, simple, and modular way to to install FusionPBX.
+Start with a minimal install of Debian 8 with SSH enabled.
+Run the following commands under root.
 It installs FusionPBX, FreeSWITCH release package and its dependencies, IPTables, Fail2ban, NGINX, PHP FPM, and PostgresQL.

 ```bash
 apt-get install -y git